 Year Event Science or Policy Reinforcing Prompt Steps 1938 Guy Callendar, an English engineer, looked at his- torical temperature records and carbon dioxide levels from around the world and concluded that levels had increased almost 10 percent since the 19th century and temperatures were warming globally.
-Science Walk 18 steps 1956 Gilbert Plass, an American physicist, publishedScienceThe Carbon Dioxide Theory of Climate Change, andsaid that more carbon dioxide in the atmospherewould increase global warming.Science Walk I step 1957 Previously, scientists thought the ocean could absorb unlimited amounts of carbon dioxide.
-Walk I step 1958 Charles David Keeling (KEY-ling), a scientist from California, used new technology to measure lev- els of carbon dioxide in the atmosphere.
-Keeling measured atmospheric carbon dioxide levels to Science The measurement stations that Keeling established in Antarctica and Mauna Loa, Hawaii, still function.
-They have allowed scientists to keep track of carbon dioxide established in Antarctica and Mauna Loa, Walk 5 steps 1963 The annual average of carbon dioxide in the at- mosphere was measured at 318 parts per million.Interval SignRemember, the timeline started at 290 parts per million in 1823.
+Science Walk 18 steps 1956 Gilbert Plass, an American physicist, published The Carbon Dioxide Theory of Climate Change, and said that more carbon dioxide in the atmosphere would increase global warming.
+Carbon Dioxide Theory of Climate Change, and I that more carbon dioxide in the atmosphere Walk I step 1957 Roger Revelle (Ra-VELL), a scientist in California, said that there is a limit to how much carbon dioxide the ocean could absorb from the atmosphere and remain healthy.
+Science Previously, scientists thought the ocean could absorb unlimited amounts of carbon dioxide. ocean could absorb unlimited Walk I step 1958 Walk 5 steps 1963 The annual average of carbon dioxide in the at- mosphere was measured at 318 parts per million.
 Walk 4 steps 1967 Syukuro Manabe (Shoo-KOO-roo Mah-NAH- bay), a meteorologist from Tokyo University, created the first computer model simulation of Earth's climate.
 This complex model included many variables and reaffirmed that the climate was changing, not only at Earth's surface but also throughout the atmosphere.
 Science Walk 6 steps 1973 The annual average of carbon dioxide in the at- mosphere was measured at 330 parts per million.
 Interval Sign Walk 8 steps 1981 Climatologists Tom Wigley and Phil Jones wrote that "the effects of carbon dioxide may not be detectable until around the turn of the century.
 By this time, atmospheric carbon dioxide con- centration will probably have become sufficiently high that a climatic change significantly larger than any which has occurred in the past century could be unavoidable."
 Science Walk 2 steps 1983 The annual average of carbon dioxide in the atmo- sphere was measured at 343 parts per million.
 Interval Sign Walk 2 steps 1985 A group of Russian scientists at the Vostok (VAH- stock) Station in Antarctica drilled an ice core about 2 kilometers (more than 1,980 meters or 6,500 feet!) deep.
 This ice core held approximately 150,000 years of climate history trapped in air bubbles.
 Science This is how we knew the carbon di- oxide levels in 1823 when we started the timeline.
 Walk 3 steps